dobromir-hristov/vuelidate-error-extractor/gitbook/custom_templates.md

 errors | Object | Shows all the available validation messages for the field.
-This is a property that is updated every time the `validator` prop is updated, basically when an error state changes. activeErrors | Object | Filters the `errors` object and shows only the active errors. mergedMessages | Object | Merges both the messages prop and the globally defined ones on init.
+This is a property that is updated every time the `validator` prop is updated, basically when an error state changes. activeErrors | Object | Filters the `errors` object and shows only the active errors. mergedMessages | Object | Merges both the messages prop and the globally defined ones on init. firstError | Object | Convenience method to return the first error object firstErrorMessage | String | Convenience method to return the first error message hasErrors | Boolean | If we have errors.

 The `errors` object has a structure like:
 ```js